khalid-hussain/shaheen/chap7.md

 "People of Granada!
-Today you have among you that great mujahid, who has written his name in the history of Andalus with the tip of his sword, who has defeated Ferdinand's tiny-hearted army several times with a handful of mujahideen.
+Today you have among you that great mujahid, who has written his name in the history of Andalus with the tip of his sword, who has defeated Ferdinand's tiny-hearted army several times with a handful of mujāhidīn.
 Badr bin Mughira, your Frontier Falcon, has come to you with a message and that message is that if a nation is willing to bathe in blood and is ready to jump into fire for its honor and liberty, then, no power on earth can defeat it."